 Her new prices also allowed her to do the thing that pricing is really, secretly all about:

-In 2015 she served the right people.
+This year she served the right people.

 The real secret about pricing?
 It’s a tool to align value on both sides of the equation, yours and the customer’s, so that you meet at equilibrium, that sweet spot where the value of what you’re offering lines up perfectly with the value that the client places on the service they’re seeking.
 It's that Goldylocks spot -- not too low, not too high, but juuuuuust right.